 In addition to examining the physical properties of the soil and taking corrective measures on poorly drained soils, a soil test will determine which nutrients need to be applied and whether you need to adjust the pH.
 A soil sample is best taken several weeks before planting so you will know how to treat the soil at planting time.
 However, if new soil is brought onto the site at planting time or if soil is moved around during the final grading, it is best to wait until all the soil is in place before sampling.
 You can adjust pH or surface-apply fertilizer at the recommended rate later, after plants are established.
 Soil testing is available at a nominal fee through county Extension offices.
 For further information on soil testing, refer to the fact sheet HGIC 1652, Soil Testing.

-Organic amendments such as composted products are applied to soils to improve the nutrient and water-holding capacity of soils, or, in general terms, to improve soil tilth.
+Organic amendments, such as composted products, are applied to soils to improve the nutrient and water-holding capacity of soils, or, in general terms, to improve soil tilth.
 Research has shown that when adding organic matter to a soil, it is best to incorporate it throughout the rooting zone as opposed to placing it in the planting hole.
 By incorporating an amendment uniformly in the soil, the entire rooting area becomes a uniform growing environment for roots.

 On the other hand, when a planting hole alone is amended, the structure of the soil in the hole can differ significantly from that of the surrounding native soil, if an excessive amount or the wrong type is added.
 This can encourage the roots to stay within the confines of the hole and discourages them from entering the surrounding native soil, especially if a perfectly round planting hole is dug.

-Hand dug planting hole with notched walls
+Hand dug planting hole with notched walls to enhance root spread into the surrounding clay soil.

 Joey Williamson, ©2012 HGIC, Clemson Extension